-- 1) Off-Campus Passes are issued in the Main Office, but those for emergency illness are issued by the School Nurse prior to the student's departure from school.
-Parent/Legal guardians must call in to authorize the release of their student.
-Off-Campus passes will be issued for the following reasons: - a) Illness verified by the School Nurse. - b) Appointments with a doctor, dentist or optometrist.
-The name/address stamp of the doctor or the doctor's nurse must be obtained at the time of the appointment. - c) Illness and/or death in the family or funeral attendance when verified by the parent. - 2) Students must obtain an off-campus pass prior to leaving campus during the school day. - a) Failure to obtain an off-campus pass prior to leaving campus will be considered a violation of CUSD Policy.
-Students will receive a referral for discipline action. - (a) Parents/Guardians must call the morning of/or at least 3 hours prior to the requested release time for their child. - (b) Due to CUSD Closed Campus Policy; all students must be picked up and signed out in the attendance office by parents/guardians.
-Please have your child meet you in the front office. - (i) Although the Student Release Authorization form filled out by the parent/guardian gives permission for others to sign out a student, we still request a call be made to advise the front office that an individual other than the parent/guardian will be signing their child out - (c) Seniors who have Off Campus Lunch Permits are still required to obtain off campus passes from the Attendance Office anytime they leave campus other than lunch.
+- 1. Off-Campus Digital Passes are issued in the Attendance Office, but for emergency illness, the pass will be issued by the School Nurse prior to the student's departure from school.
+Parent/guardian must call the attendance office and authorize the release of their student.
+Off campus passes may be issued for the following reasons: - a.
+Illness verified by the School Nurse. - b.
+Verified appointments to a doctor, dentist, or optometrist in which a doctor's note stating that the student has been seen in the office is provided to the school - c.
+Illness and/or death in the family or funeral attendance when verified by the parent. - 2.
+Students must obtain an off-campus pass prior to leaving campus during the school day.
+Student drivers are permitted to sign out and exit campus, however, students are NOT PERMITTED to walk off campus, bike, or skateboard.

+a.
+Failure to obtain an off-campus pass prior to leaving campus will be considered a violation of CUSD Policy.
+Students may receive consequences from Student Services.

+b.
+Parents/Guardians must call the morning of/or at least 3 hours prior to the requested release time for their child.

+c.
+Due to CUSD Closed Campus Policy; all students must be picked up and signed out in the attendance office by parents/guardians.
+Please have your child meet you in the front office.

+d.
+Although the Student Release Authorization form filled out by the parent/guardian gives permission for others to sign out a student, we still request a call be made to advise the front office that an individual other than the parent/guardian (listed as a Release contact) will be signing their child out.

+e.
+Seniors who have Off Campus Lunch Permits are still required to obtain off campus passes from the Attendance Office anytime they leave campus other than lunch.